 Well, yes.
 The latter in our case.
 With all the excitement, we forget to revisit our secret ticket stash.
 In hindsight, we probably should have put them with our passports.

 Very early into our trip (while transferring through Amsterdam airport, in fact), it dawned on us.
-Frantically Jennifer contacted Hannah at Rickshaw, who after being sworn to secrecy, raced around to our secret draw in the hope we could be reunited with our Shinkansen dreams.
+Frantically Jennifer contacted Hannah at Rickshaw, who after being sworn to secrecy, raced around to our secret drawer in the hope we could be reunited with our Shinkansen dreams.
 Perhaps an on-screen receipt will do?
 Maybe we can photocopy, scan, carrier pigeon them?
 Can we get replacements?
 Can we telekinetically transport them?
 Nope.

 The Japan Rail Pass is a tourist-friendly, strictly out-of-country purchase that permits travel virtually anywhere in Japan over a 7, 14 or 21 day period, and vitally, it’s not available to buy once you reach Japan.
 It’s a marvellous, liberating deal and needless to say, amazingly useful for exploring Japan… You just need to present your documents at an ‘Exchange Office’, in their original physical form and travelling freedom is yours.
-Totally fair and straightforward enough, but troublesome if said documents are in a ‘safe’ draw in Brighton, as a scanned copy, image or replacement is not a viable – at least not at time of writing.
+Totally fair and straightforward enough, but troublesome if said documents are in a ‘safe’ drawer in Brighton, as a scanned copy, image or replacement is not a viable – at least not at time of writing.

 So, we arrive at Fukuoka in the South West of Japan, faced with re-thinking our original plans to explore the 1000 km journey to Tokyo by leaping on/off/on/off the lightning fast, blink-and-you’ll-miss-it, I-went-on-a-floating-magnetic-rail-rocket, Shinkansen Bullet network.
 Obviously, you can buy tickets as you go, but it works out a lot more expensive, and a few longer journeys can quickly exceed the entire cost of a 7-day pass.